IP-04/3308-Project-Team-8/MilestoneSubmissions/UAT.md

 User Jane: Logins in
 Action: User clicks on a book
-Results: Page will display Title, Author, Date Released, & Bio of Book Aceptance Criteria: Book Info Page needs to be visibility User Aceptance Tester: Users
+Results: Page will display Title, Author, Date Released, & Bio of Book Aceptance Criteria: Book Info Page needs to be visible User Aceptance Tester: Users

 ## Feature: Recommended Books on Discover Page